Online Firefighting on Cactus Graphs: Warm-up: -almost-tree

 \subsection{$\algAlmost$: The algorithm for $1$-almost-trees}

-Recall that by the reduction procedure, we focus on a round $i$ of the firefighting game with a graph $\newG$ with a fire resource $\newR$ and $f_i$ firefighters available.
+Recall that by the reduction procedure, we focus on a single round $i$, of the firefighting game with a graph $\newG$ with a fire source $\newR$ and $f_i$ available firefighters.

-In round $i$, the algorithm $\algAlmost$ iteratively assigns the firefighters to one of the vertices in $N(\newR)\cup\rootC$ until there is no firefighters left.
+In round $i$, the algorithm $\algAlmost$ iteratively assigns firefighters to one of the vertices in $N(\newR)\cup\rootC$ until there are no firefighters left.
 In each iteration, if $\newR$ is not involved in any cycle (that is, there is no root cycle), $\algAlmost$ protects the heaviest neighbor of $\newR$.
-When $\newG$ has a root cycle, $\algAlmost$ makes decisions between protecting the heaviest neighbor of $\newR$, protecting the root cycle with two firefighters, or break the root cycle.
-At the end of one iteration, the protected vertices $v$ and $\CoveredSet(v)$ are removed from $\newG$, and the number of available firefighters is reduced correspondingly.
+When $\newG$ has a root cycle, $\algAlmost$ makes decisions between protecting the heaviest neighbor of $\newR$, protecting the root cycle with two firefighters, or breaking the root cycle.
+At the end of one iteration, the protected vertices $v$ and $\CoveredSet(v)$ are removed from $\newG$, and the number of available firefighters is reduced accordingly.